stuartwakefield/swakefield-rmusic-767/README.md

   404 Not Found response.
 A 400 Bad Request is more accurate.

 Also, the format parameter wasn't in the documentation (other than the example).

+There is a tonne of error handling that isn't done and should be, for example what happens when the web service isn't responding, etc.